DomResc/docker-backup-tools/README.md

 ### Backup Process

 1. Verifies prerequisites (Docker access, permissions, disk space, memory)
-2. Identifies volumes to back up (all or specified with the `-v` option)
+2. Checks for pigz availability on the host system (falls back to gzip if not available)
-3. Estimates disk space requirements and verifies sufficient free space
+3. Identifies volumes to back up (all or specified with the `-v` option)
-4. Maps containers to volumes for efficient stopping/starting
+4. Estimates disk space requirements and verifies sufficient free space
-5. Identifies containers that should be processed last (via `--prioritize-last` option)
+5. Maps containers to volumes for efficient stopping/starting
-6. Creates a single Alpine container with pigz installed for all compression operations
+6. Identifies containers that should be processed last (via `--prioritize-last` option)
 7. Processes regular volumes first (in parallel batches):
    - Identifies containers using the volume
    - Skips the volume if the `-s/--skip-used` option is enabled and the volume is in use
    - Asks for confirmation before stopping containers (unless `-f/--force` is used)
    - Stops containers if necessary
-   - Creates compressed archive of volume data with specified compression level
+   - Creates compressed archive of volume data with specified compression level using host system's pigz/gzip
    - Performs fast verification of backup integrity (optimized to minimize verification time)
    - Records backup statistics (size, duration, etc.)
 8. Then processes priority volumes (those used by critical containers)